 My collaborators have developed a new approach for enforcing physical symmetries in machine learning tasks by constructing invariant scalars from geometric objects, which greatly improves performance.
 We are currently applying the approach to DM halos in cosmological simulations to learn their relationship to galaxy properties.

-Continuous 2-Point Function Estimation
+Continuous 2-Point Functions

 Updates